saturnaxis/exoplanet-binary/home.md

-# Introduction to Planet Packing
+# Exoplanets within Binary Systems

+This repository (and JupyterBook) serves as an introduction to various topics in my research.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]